hyperspy/hyperspy/doc/user_guide/getting_started.rst

 `traitsui GUI <https://github.com/hyperspy/hyperspy_gui_traitsui>`_.

 By default, HyperSpy warns the user if one of the GUI packages is not installed.
-These warnings can be turned off using the :py:class:`~.defaults_parser.Preferences`
-class: (see :ref:`here <configuring-hyperspy-label>` for more information), or directly via:
+These warnings can be turned off using the :py:class:`~.defaults_parser.Preferences` GUI (see :ref:`here <configuring-hyperspy-label>` for more information) or programmatically as follows:

     .. code-block:: python